mlhartme/stool/client/documentation.md

 [//]: # (-)

-#### Available stage properties
+#### Available stage values

+Stool exposed all values of the underlying Helm chart.
+In addition, every stage has the following values:

 * **comment**
   Arbitrary comment for this stage.
-Stool only stores and displays this value, it has no effect.
+This value nothing but stored, it has no effect.
 Type string.
 * **expire**
   Defines when this stage [expires](#stage-expiring).
 Type date.
 * **notify**
   List of email addresses or `@last-modified-by` or `@created-by` to send notifications about this stage.
 Type list.
 Default value: `@created-by`.
-* **environment**
-  List of environment variables names with values (separated by `:`) to set when starting an application.

 #### Examples